sam0x17/containerflare/README.md

 # Hit the deployed Worker route printed by wrangler deploy
 curl https://containerflare-basic.<your-account>.workers.dev/
 ```

+## Metadata bridge
+The Worker shim adds an `x-containerflare-metadata` header before proxying each request into the container.
+That JSON payload contains the request ID (`cf-ray`), colo/region, country, client IP, worker name (set via the `CONTAINERFLARE_WORKER` var in `wrangler.toml`), and the full URL/method.
+On the Rust side you can read those fields via `ContainerContext::metadata()` (see `RequestMetadata` in `src/context.rs`).
+If you customize the Worker, keep forwarding that header so handlers continue to receive Cloudflare-specific context.

 ## Target triple & container expectations
 Cloudflare’s official Containers docs state that “containers should be built for the `linux/amd64` architecture” (`cloudflare-docs/src/content/docs/containers/platform-details/architecture.mdx:79`).